oktadev/okta-blog/_source/_posts/2022-10-11-angular-dependency-injection.md

 }
 ```

 The configuration option `providedIn: 'root'` specifies where within the application to provide the service.
-In this case, we're saying provide to "root", which means the root of the app so this service is available across the entirety of the application.
+In this case, we're saying provide to "root", which means the root of the app, so this service is available across the entirety of the application.

  While having this level of configurability sounds unnecessarily complicated, it allows you to fine-tune which dependency to use in your consuming code.
 You can configure the `providers` array in other modules and Angular building blocks, such as components and directives.
 You'll get the provider you configured closest to the consuming code when you do so.